-What You Need to Know Before Getting Your Shingles Vaccine TopicsPopular TopicsMost Recent Medicare Working Past 65 Lifestyle & Wellness Considering Retirement Existing Clients According to the Centers for Disease Control and Prevention (CDC), shingles affects around one million Americans annually, and adults 60 years and older account for approximately 1 case per 100 each year.
+What You Need to Know Before Getting Your Shingles Vaccine TopicsPopular TopicsMost Recent Medicare Working Past 65 Lifestyle & Wellness Considering Retirement Existing Clients Employer Monthly Webinars As your advisors in Medicare, we want to give you important information you should know about shingles.
+According to the Centers for Disease Control and Prevention (CDC), shingles affects around one million Americans annually, and adults 60 years and older account for approximately 1 case per 100 each year.
+What Is Shingles?
 Shingles is a viral infection stemming from the virus that causes chickenpox.
 It often appears in the form of a deeply painful rash.
 Individuals who have had chickenpox in the past are susceptible to shingles at any point in their life, and adults over the age of 50 have an increased risk of developing it.
 By getting a shingles vaccine, you can greatly reduce your risk of developing the virus.
+Is Shingles Covered by Medicare?
 Each year, we receive questions from clients about whether shingles vaccines are covered by their Medicare plan.
-Some have been advised by a doctor to get vaccinated to decrease the risk of developing the infection, but many do not realize that if they are vaccinated at the doctor’s office, they will be billed for the injection and possibly an administrative fee, which can be quite costly.
+Some have been advised by a doctor to get vaccinated to decrease the risk of developing the infection, but many don’t realize that if they’re vaccinated at the doctor’s office, they’ll be billed for the injection and possibly an administrative fee, which can be quite costly.
 Neither the injection nor the administrative fee is covered under Parts A or B of Medicare.
-There is good news, though!
+There’s good news, though!
 Shingles vaccines are often covered by Medicare Advantage and Prescription Drug plans.
-They are usually included on the plan’s formulary and can be billed to Medicare by a pharmacy.
-In many cases, the most cost-effective option for getting a shingles vaccine is to go directly to a pharmacy because the co-pay tends to be low, and there is no administrative fee.
-Most major pharmacies do not require a prescription to get a shingles vaccine, and the pharmacist can administer it on-site.
-Appointments are generally not required, but we recommend calling your pharmacy ahead of time to confirm.
+They’re usually included on the plan’s formulary and can be billed to Medicare by a pharmacy.
+In many cases, the most cost-effective option for getting a shingles vaccine is to go directly to a pharmacy because you’ll avoid the administration fee and you’ll only have a copay.
+Most major pharmacies don’t require a prescription to get a shingles vaccine, and the pharmacist can administer it on-site.
+Generally, appointments aren’t required, but we recommend calling your pharmacy ahead of time to confirm.
 Keep in mind that some shingles vaccines consist of one injection, while others are a two-part series.
 For those with two injections, there is a separate copay required for each injection.
-If you are considering getting a shingles vaccine, we recommend you call your insurance company to discuss what is covered by your Medicare plan.
-Your well-being is our top priority.
-Please contact your physician to discuss advice or questions about shingles as it relates to your personal health history.
-If you are not a RetireMEDiQ client and have questions about retirement or Medicare, contact our team of advisors at 1-866-600-5638 or email@example.com.
+If you’re considering getting a shingles vaccine, we recommend you call us to discuss what is covered by your Medicare plan.
+Your Advisors in Medicare Your well-being is our top priority.
+Please contact our client advisors to discuss advice or questions about shingles as it relates to your personal health history.
+If you’re not a RetireMEDiQ client and have questions about retirement or Medicare, contact our team of advisors in Medicare at 1-866-600-5638 or email@example.com.
 Stay informed about Medicare An easy way to stay updated on Medicare and any important changes is to sign up for the free, customizable RetireMEDiQ newsletter.
 Based on your personal preferences and interests, helpful articles and community-related content will be sent directly to your inbox.
 Sign up for our newsletter Yes!
-Tell me more about Medicare and help me explore my options.Name First Email* Date of BirthMonth123456789101112Day12345678910111213141516171819202122232425262728293031Year202120202019201820172016201520142013201220112010200920082007200620052004200320022001200019991998199719961995199419931992199119901989198819871986198519841983198219811980197919781977197619751974197319721971197019691968196719661965196419631962196119601959195819571956195519541953195219511950194919481947194619451944194319421941194019391938193719361935193419331932193119301929192819271926192519241923192219211920Phone*By entering your information, you are authorizing RetireMEDiQ to communicate with you directly regarding Medicare news and health care coverage.vidhiddenEmailThis field is for validation purposes and should be left unchanged.
+Tell me more about Medicare and help me explore my options.Name First Email* Date of BirthMonth123456789101112Day12345678910111213141516171819202122232425262728293031Year2022202120202019201820172016201520142013201220112010200920082007200620052004200320022001200019991998199719961995199419931992199119901989198819871986198519841983198219811980197919781977197619751974197319721971197019691968196719661965196419631962196119601959195819571956195519541953195219511950194919481947194619451944194319421941194019391938193719361935193419331932193119301929192819271926192519241923192219211920Phone*Phone TypeCellHomeWorkOtherAuthorization to Contact?
+Check here to receive text notifications from RetireMEDiQ Providing your information in this form will allow RetireMEDiQ to communicate with you to help guide you through your Medicare journey and authorize RetireMEDiQ to send you appointment updates, alerts, and reminders via SMS/text messaging.
+Message and data rates may apply to any text messages sent by RetireMEDiQ.vidhiddenNameThis field is for validation purposes and should be left unchanged.